C.P. Stacey Prize

 The C.P.
-Stacey Prize (also known as the C.P Stacey Award) is given by the C.P.
-Stacey Award Committee and the Laurier Centre for Military Strategic and Disarmament Studies (the LCMSDS took over administration of the award in 2018 from the Canadian Committee for the History of the Second World War) "for distinguished publications on the twentieth-century military experience."
+Stacey Prize (also known as the C.P.
+Stacey Award) is given by the C.P.
+Stacey Award Committee and the Laurier Centre for the Study of Canada (formerly the Laurier Centre for Military Strategic and Disarmament Studies, it took over administration of the award in 2018 from the Canadian Committee for the History of the Second World War) "for distinguished publications on the twentieth-century military experience."
 It is named in memory of Charles Perry Stacey who was the official historian of the Canadian Army in the Second World War.